 Resentments become buried deep in the heart, and over time become hidden and forgotten…all the while we remain in our self-made prison.

-So how do we recognize unforgiveness, when we’ve been hurt by someone?
+How we recognize unforgiveness when we’ve been hurt by someone

 Other signs of unforgiveness may have nothing to do with the person who wounded you